-U.S. History: 19th & 20th century social history, crime & legal history, digital research & pedagogy, women & Gender Studies.
+U.S. History: 19th & 20th century social history, crime & legal history, digital research & pedagogy, Gender & Women's Studies.

 Prior to returning to finish her doctoral degree, she built a career in technology companies managing Web sites and the creative and technical people responsible for building them.
 Her technology background has influenced both her own research and her teaching.
 She received her bachelor’s degree in history and journalism from the University of Wisconsin-Madison and her master’s degree in U.S. history from George Mason University.